defold/extension-rive/docs/index.md

 : If you need to render the model with a custom material, change this property.

 *Default State Machine*
-: Set this to the state machine you want the model to start with.
+: Set this to the State Machine you want the model to start with.

 *Default Animation*
 : Set this to the animation you want the model to start with.